ArubaIberia/mmcollect/README.md

 - `user`: FTP user name
 - `pass`: FTP user password.
 Can be omitted, and mmcollect will prompt for it.
 - `host`: FTP host name or IP address.
 If it is a host name, mmcollect will try to resolve it to an IP address.
 - `path`: Folder inside the FTP server.
-Cannot be empty.
+It will always be considered a relative path, i.e. prefix "/" will be removed.
 - `file.tar.gz`: Backup filename.
 Must end with '.tgz' or '.tar.gz'.

+Neither the path nor the filename can begin with a '.' or a '-' character.
+Other than that, path can contain any alphanumeric character, '.', '-' or '_'.